pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 We haven't discussed the specifics of the algorithms used to solve LDA, and there are several, such as Gibbs sampling, variational inference, and expectation-maximization (EM).
 The Scikit-Learn model utilizes variational inference.
 Each of these could warrant an article to themselves, and for the sake of brevity, I will avoid going down those rabbit holes in this article.

-There are also many variants of LDA, such as Correlated Topic Models (CTM), Hierarchical Dirichlet Process (HDP), and Dynamic Topic Models (DTM).
+There are many variants of LDA, such as Correlated Topic Models (CTM), Hierarchical Dirichlet Process (HDP), and Dynamic Topic Models (DTM).
 We are also not limited to the bag-of-words method of vectorization, and could use something like TF-IDF or continuous word embeddings.
-Furthermore, we could take into account word-sequence information, using bi-grams or tri-grams, etc., or treating sentences as sub-documents.
+Furthermore, we could take into account word-sequence information, using bi-grams, tri-grams, etc., or treating sentences as sub-documents.